 - Additional advice about foot care on holiday: not wearing new shoes; planning adequate rest periods to avoid additional stress on the feet; the importance of walking up and down aisles when travelling by air; use of sun block on the feet; having a first aid kit and covering any sore places with a sterile dressing; seeking help if problems develop.

 - The importance of early detection and prompt treatment.

 - Appropriate resting of the foot/leg.

 - Reporting any changes in the ulcer or surrounding skin, discharge, foot smells, swelling or generally feeling unwell and/or poor glucose control.

 Foot assessment as part of routine diabetic care

-- Effective care involves a partnership between patients and professionals, and all decision making should be shared.
+- Effective care involves a partnership between patients and professionals.
+All decision making should be shared.

 - Organise a recall system.
 Arrange recall and annual review as part of ongoing care.

 - As part of annual review, trained personnel should examine patients' feet to detect risk factors for ulceration.
 All people with diabetes should be regularly screened to assess their risk of developing a foot ulcer.